yokoffing/ChatGPT-Prompts/README.md

 >> Fantastic!
 Now let's write the conclusion.

 >> Thank you.
-Now write an abstract this for a peer-review journal.
-Include keywords at the end.
+Now let's focus on an abstract, like one you would see in a peer-review journal.
+Remember: an abstract is different than an introduction.
+[An abstract is a short summary of a paper.
+An abstract serves multiple purposes: 1) an abstract lets readers get the gist/essence of your paper quickly; 2) an abstract prepares readers to follow the detailed information, analyses, and arguments in your paper; and 3) an abstract helps readers remember key points from your paper.](https://writing.wisc.edu/handbook/assignments/writing-an-abstract-for-your-research-paper/) Please write an abstract that is only `one` paragraph and is approximately `170` words in length.
+Include a list of at least `4` keywords at the end.

 ## Public Letters